timManas/ProjectVortexJumper/README.md

 Special Thanks***
-Music was generously provided by BEN SOUND [http://www.bensound.com/] and BXFR.
+Music is owned and provided by BEN SOUND [http://www.bensound.com/] and BXFR.
 Please contact Ben Sound to use their music on your app.